 In April 1957, Pan American World Airways announced plans to construct an innovative umbrella-like terminal at New York International Airport, then known as Idlewild.
 The airport's new "Terminal City" master plan called for each airline to design and construct its own distinctive terminal, so the airlines wasted no time in coming up with distinctive yet functional designs intended to impress passengers and competitors alike.

-Designed to shelter passengers, aircraft and ramp workers from the elements, the elliptical terminal deisgn chosen by Pan American World Airways would feature a massive four-acre roof suspended over a glass structure underneath by 32 sets of concrete posts and a system of suspension cables.
+Intended to shelter passengers, aircraft and ramp workers from the elements, the elliptical terminal design chosen by Pan American World Airways would feature a massive four-acre roof suspended over a glass structure underneath by 32 sets of concrete posts and a system of suspension cables.

 The terminal was designed by architects Walther Prokosch of Tippets-Abbett-McCarthy-Stratton and Emanuel Turano of Ives, Turano & Gardner and was built by Turner Construction.
 Ground was broken in June 1958 and the terminal officially opened on May 24, 1960.